- Apple Watch Series 7 vs. WHOOP Strap 4.0

 Plus, even the most expensive Apple Watch model is limited to the same basic fitness and sleep tracking capabilities as the cheapest option.
 So I don’t usually recommend pimping out your Apple Watch, unless you plan on wearing it for several years.

-If you’d like to give WHOOP a try, make sure to use my affiliate link below to save $30.
+If you’d like to give WHOOP a try, make sure to use my affiliate link below — you’ll get an extra month added to your subscription free of charge!

 Why I Wear Both WHOOP and Apple Watch